amnore/dbcop/oopsla19/README.md

 ## Getting started

-We implemented our work in a tool named [dbcop](https://gitlab.math.univ-paris-diderot.fr/ranadeep/dbcop).
+We implemented our work in a tool named [dbcop](https://gitlab.math.univ-paris-diderot.fr/ranadeep/dbcop) using [Rust-lang](https://www.rust-lang.org).
 It provides three things,

 1. Program generator to run on a database.
 2. A `trait`(equivalent to java interface) to run the programs on distributed databases and log the executions.